Am1rX/PRENFL/README.md

       * Display of failed login attempts (SSH Failed Logins).
       * Smart log coloring (Attacker IPs highlighted in red).
   * **⚡ Smart Wizard:** Step-by-step guide for firewall configuration with options for automatic or manual modes.
-  * **♻️ Smart Rule Management:** Prevents rule duplication and includes the ability to fully flush the firewall before reconfiguration.
+  * **♻️ Smart Rule Management:** Prevents rule duplication and includes the ability to flush the firewall before reconfiguration fully.

 ## 🚀 Prerequisites